Chaudhry M. Khurshid Zaman

-Chaudhry M. Khurshid Zaman (born 25 December 1971) is a Pakistani political figure, intellectual, and social activist.
-A senior member of the Pakistan Muslim League (Nawaz) (PML-N), he gained prominence for his early entry into national politics and his continued contributions to governance, public service, and philosophical thought.
+Chaudhry M. Khurshid Zaman (born 25 December 1971) is a Pakistani politician and social activist.
+As senior member of the Pakistan Muslim League (Nawaz) he gained prominence for his early entry into national politics, and continues to make contributions to governance, public service, and philosophical thought.

 Early life and education

-Zaman was born in Rawalpindi into a politically active family.
-His elder brother, Chaudhry Muhammad Riaz, is also a politician who has served as both a provincial minister in Punjab and a member of the National Assembly (MNA).
+Zaman was born in Rawalpindi.
+His elder brother, Chaudhry Muhammad Riaz, is also a politician who has served as both a provincial minister in Punjab and as a member of the National Assembly (MNA).

 Political career

-In 1997, at 25 years old, Zaman was elected to the 11th National Assembly of Pakistan from NA-37 (Rawalpindi-II), becoming one of the youngest parliamentarians in the nation's history.
+In 1997, Zaman was elected to the 11th National Assembly of Pakistan from NA-37 (Rawalpindi-II), becoming one of the youngest parliamentarians.
 He was appointed parliamentary secretary for defense, where he contributed to policy discussions on national security, civil-military relations, and defense strategy.

-Later, Zaman acquired ministerial responsibilities as minister in charge of the Ministry of Defence, ministry of defense production, and civil aviation of Pakistan.
-Through these appointments he was charged with overseeing military procurement, national defense strategy, and the modernization of Pakistan's aviation sector.
+Later, Zaman acquired ministerial responsibilities as minister in charge of the Ministry of Defence (Pakistan), Ministry of Defence production, and civil aviation.
+Through these appointments he was charged with overseeing military procurement, national defence strategy, and the modernisation of Pakistan's aviation sector.

-In 2003, he reportedly served in an advisory role to Prime Minister Mir Zafarullah Khan Jamali, offering insights on administrative reforms, youth mobilization, and governance efficiency.
+In 2003, he reportedly served in an advisory role to Prime Minister Mir Zafarullah Khan Jamali, offering insights on administrative reforms, youth mobilisation, and governance efficiency.

-Zaman is widely known for his extensive political relationships across all provinces of Pakistan.
-His deep understanding of the country's ethnic, religious, and regional dynamics has allowed him to effectively mediate diverse interests and build inclusive political platforms.

 He co-founded the Tarqeq Tarhanas-e-Pakistan (Save Pakistan Movement) with the nuclear scientist Dr. Abdul Qadeer Khan.
 The movement called for institutional accountability, civic engagement, and unity during a critical period in the country's democratic development.

 He also served as Chairman of the Council of Parliamentarians Pakistan for six years, promoting legislative innovation, cross-party collaboration, and democratic consolidation.

-Now based in the United Kingdom, Zaman continues to work on transnational civic advocacy, especially focusing on the political inclusion of overseas Pakistanis and building bridges between the Pakistani diaspora and national institutions.